12% Off With Code: MARCH12 *Exclusions apply

 Grain-free dog food for colitis

 As dogs with colitis can be triggered by common food allergies like grain, lots of pooch parents opt for a specialist grain-free dog food to target the problem.
-Pooch & Mutt offer a vet-recommended dog food for gastrointestinal issues, such as colitis, that contains zero grain.
-It comes with the protein goodness of tasty salmon and herring, a shot of probiotics and prebiotics to soothe a turbulent gut, and apple pulp for an added boost of dietary fibre.
+Pooch & Mutt offer a vet-recommended dog food for gastrointestinal issues , such as colitis, that contains zero grain.
+It comes with the protein goodness of tasty Salmon and Herring, a shot of probiotics and prebiotics to soothe a turbulent gut, and apple pulp for an added boost of dietary fibre.

-There are also lots of tummy-sensitive recipes in our Health & Digestion range, which contain gently digestible, high-fibre ingredients such as lean turkey, white fish and nutritious veggies - along with probiotics and prebiotics, to support dogs with gut and bowel issues such as colitis.
+There are also lots of tummy-sensitive recipes in our Health & Digestion range, which contain gently digestible, high-fibre ingredients such as lean Turkey, White fish and nutritious veggies - along with probiotics and prebiotics, to support dogs with gut and bowel issues such as colitis.

 You could also try adding a natural probiotics supplement for dogs to sprinkle on the food you give them for their colitis.
-Check with your vet once you’ve decided on your preferred dietary combination.

 Ingredients to avoid: